STEM Online Experience

 You may not have all of them just yet.
-But if we think you’ve got what it takes to develop them on our STEM Online Experience and Training Programme, we’ll give you the chance to.
+But if we think you’ve got what it takes to develop them on our STEM Online Experience, we’ll give you the chance to.

 We have several STEM Online Experience dates throughout the year.

 The first Friday of each experience is a day of observation in school.
 You then have the weekend off before joining the online training Monday-Wednesday.
-Your final day assessment will take place on either the Thursday or Friday after your online training.
+If you accept the invitation to the final day assessment for our Training Programme, this will take place on either the Thursday or Friday after your online training.

 Please find the dates for 2021 below: